Alexander Yui

-Alexander Yui Tah-ray (俞大㵢 (Yu2 Ta4-lei2)) is a Taiwanese diplomat currently serving as Taiwan's representative to the United States, succeeding Hsiao Bi-khim.
-A career diplomat, he previously served as the Taiwanese ambassador to Paraguay from 2015 to 2018, vice minister of foreign affairs from 2021 to 2023, and briefly the representative to the European Union and Belgium.
+Alexander Yui Tah-ray (俞大㵢 (Yú Dàyì)) is a Taiwanese diplomat who has served as Taiwan's representative to the United States since December 2023.
+A career diplomat with more than three decades of service, he previously served as Taiwan's ambassador to Paraguay from 2015 to 2018, director-general of the Department of Latin American and Caribbean Affairs from 2018 to 2021, vice minister of foreign affairs from 2021 to 2023, and representative to the European Union and Belgium in 2023.